-This incredible 10 night holiday will take you from cosmopolitan Cape Town, packed with priceless natural beauty and steeped in fascinating history, to an exclusive wilderness for a safari experience with all the large game species from elephant and rhino to the big cats, and an amazing variety of birds.
+This incredible 10 night holiday will take you from cosmopolitan Cape Town, packed with priceless natural beauty and steeped in fascinating history, to an exclusive wilderness for a safari experience with all the large game species from elephant and rhino to the big cats, as well as an amazing variety of birds.

 Your holiday begins in Camps Bay, Cape Town.
 Stroll along the beach, enjoy spectacular sunsets over the Atlantic Ocean, and just unwind slowly into the holiday mood.
 The Bay Hotel stands proudly on the seafront, boasting not one but 4 swimming pools if the ocean proves to be a tad too cold for you!
 Guests at The Bay Hotel also enjoy honorary membership at the private beach club, Sandy B. Overlooking the popular Camps Bay Beach, it is a stylishly relaxed venue complimented by natural décor and is the ideal location for guests to revel in the sunshine and indulge in a glass of chilled champagne.

-You then step aboard the Rovos Rail train for a 2 night epic journey across South Africa to Pretoria.
+You then step aboard the Rovos Rail train for a 3 night epic journey across South Africa to Pretoria.
 The Rovos Rail has earned an international reputation for its truly world class travel experiences.
+Travel aboard an authentically refurbished Edwardian-style train, accommodating up to 72 guests in a spacious suite with en-suite bathroom and subtle modern conveniences.
 Enjoy off-train excursions to the historic village of Matjiesfontein, and a tour of the city of Kimberley, the Diamond Mine Museum and 'The Big Hole' - one of the deepest holes ever excavated by hand in the search for diamonds.